HTML Editor Component

 - Right to Object.A Customer Data Subject may object, at any time and on grounds relating to his or her particular situation, to Processing of Personal Data.

 - Right to Avoid Automated Individual Decision-Making.
 AT&T’s Processing of Personal Data generally does not include automated decision-making that produces legal effects concerning the Customer Data Subject.
 In the event AT&T implements such automated-decision making, AT&T will provide meaningful information about the logic involved and the significance and the envisaged consequences of such Processing for the Customer Data Subject.

 Whether, how, and to what extent a specific right applies and how it will be addressed by AT&T will depend upon the applicable Data Privacy Law, the lawful basis pursuant to which Personal Data is Processed, the nature of the Personal Data, and AT&T’s ability to determine that it holds responsive Personal Data.
 As the Personal Data is Processed as part of AT&T’s contractual obligations to the AT&T Business Customer, for applicability and authentication purposes AT&T will coordinate responses to requests of Customer Data Subjects with the AT&T Business Customer.
 The Customer Data Subject should directly contact the AT&T Business Customer to initiate a rights request.
-Business customers can submit requests on behalf of the customers they serve.
+AT&T's Business customers should submit requests on behalf of users by emailing their AT&T account manager or AT&T Service Management contact.
+Please copy BusinessDataRequests@amcustomercare.att-mail.com on the email.
 AT&T will work with the AT&T Business Customer to determine the appropriate response to a request.
 Provision of Personal Data in response to a Customer Data Subject’s request shall not adversely affect the rights and freedoms of others.